ebadi/che-test/README.md

     // 152.
 Fix statistic page, year 2024 : FIXED
     //148. slider does not reset together with level on home page - change level by adjusting slider, click on home again> the level jumps back to 3, but the slider stays in the previous position : FIXED
     // 153.
 Lazy evaluation for frame : FIXED
+    //147.
+Move info about solved puzzle to login message : FIXED
+    //146.
+When page for the first time loaded, the history does not load : FIXED
+    //137.
+Level 1 puzzle solved but disappeared  : FIXED
+    //135. null as game id in game history: FIXED

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see